Astoritin/VBMetaDisguiser/README.md

 > Who knows?
 Maybe specific APPs might also use this point to check out whether the device has unlocked bootloader.

 **The core reason is I don't want to do something with flashing so many modules.
 Therefore, I wrote this module with so many weird features.**
+**Besides, I am a Magisk user, don't use susfs even if using KernelSU series.**
 **NOTICE: This module will only modify properties, as for the result of TEE/system API, please look for other modules**

 ## Steps